< Previous species

 Pisinna tasmanica (Tenison-Woods, 1876)

-Description: Shell small, solid, spire almost straight sided to moderately rounded in outline.
+Description: Shell small, solid, spire tall, almost straight sided to moderately rounded in outline.
 Protoconch of 1½ - 1¾ whorls, sculptured with spiral rows of minute pits, with distinct junction with teleoconch.
 Teleoconch up to 4 weakly convex whorls, grooved at sutures on last whorl; whorls smooth (Fig. 1), or with last 1½ whorls with weak to strong oblique axial ribs (Fig. 2).
 Aperture almost circular, thickened internally, smooth externally or with very weak, broad varix.
-Colour reddish-brown with white band below suture, last whorl fawn; whole shell usually faded to white.
+Colour reddish brown with white band below suture, last whorl fawn; whole shell usually faded to white.

 Size: Up to 2.6 mm in length.